xlcollaborative/xlf-agreement/agreement.md

 ### Rights

-Cross licenses under these terms do not give contributors themselves any special permission for the project, only permission to give sublicenses to others.
+Cross licenses under these terms do not give contributors themselves any special permission for the project, only permission to [relicense](#relicense) the project.

-### Sublicensing
+### Relicensing

-Any contributor may give a sublicense within thirty calendar days of securing [majority approval](#majority).
-When [soliciting votes](#soliciting-votes) for a sublicense, a contributor must [circulate](#circulating-messages):
+Any contributor may relicense the project as a whole by granting a sublicense under new, free-of-charge terms, either to the public or to all recipients of copies of the project, within thirty calendar days of securing [majority approval](#majority).
+When [soliciting votes](#soliciting-votes) for relicensing, a contributor must [circulate](#circulating-messages):

-1.  identification of the contributor proposing to give the sublicense
+1.  identification of the contributor proposing to relicense the project

-2.  an exact copy of all the proposed sublicense terms
+2.  an exact copy of the new license terms

-3.  identification of the recipient or recipients of the sublicense

-4.  a description of any relationship between those who will receive or benefit from the sublicense and the contributor proposing to give the sublicense

-5.  an exact copy of all the terms of any agreement that has, will, or could compensate the contributor proposing to give the sublicense for proposing or securing approval for the sublicense
+3.  an exact copy of all the terms of any agreement that has, will, or could compensate the contributor for proposing or securing approval of the relicensing

-Contributors may give sublicenses to specific recipients, categories of recipients, or the public as a whole.
-Sublicenses may allow sublicensing in turn.
-Sublicenses must apply from the time the sublicense is given, or from a time stated in the terms, not retroactively.

 ## Communications